 Haller said that her husband was then switched to methadone, one of the only opioids that CareFirst would cover.
 But the insurance company also dramatically reduced the dosage of his medication.
 He went from taking 40 milligrams of Opana and 10 milligrams of oxymorphone five times a day to 10 milligrams of methadone and 10 milligrams of oxymorphone five times a day — a more than 50 percent decrease in medication.

 Since then, CareFirst has gone even further to restrict her husband’s access to opioid painkillers.
 On Jan.
 19, Haller learned that the company would limit him to 60 methadone pills and 90 oxymorphone pills — at 10 milligrams a pill — over a 25-day period.
+Many chronic pain sufferers have stopped using any opioid based medication to start using CBD, with no addictive properties, no major side affects, and in some cases a better pain management medication than many opioid based pills, if you’re wanting to see how CBD products could help with your pain management, have a look into some of the best CBD oil for pain.

 If her husband’s doctor agreed to prescribe more than that amount, the couple would need to pay the difference out of pocket, something Haller estimated would cost around $1,000 a month.

 Her husband, already reeling from the earlier reductions, now faces the prospect of taking more than four times less medication than his doctor originally recommended.
 And Haller, a part-time professional caregiver, has worries of her own.
+Eventually being on less and less medication it’s going to be harder for her husband to move even more than it already is, this is why states and countries that have medical marijuana with delivery services really could be the future for mature patients that find it a struggle to move and have the option to order weed online instead.

 In an effort to dull his pain, she said, her husband has started to self-medicate with alcohol when he’s alone at the house.
 He’s also gone from working 60 hours a week to 25 or fewer, a shortfall that her own salary won’t cover.